January 19, 2019, 11:30 am – January 21, 2019, 5:00 pm

 In the letter, Dr. King explains why he chose to use prisons as a tool in his civil rights movement.
 He writes, “I submit that an individual who breaks the law that conscience tells him is unjust, and willingly accepts the penalty by staying in jail in order to arouse the conscience of the community over its injustice, is in reality expressing the very highest respect for the law.”

 The writing of the letter itself involved rule breaking.
 Prisoners were not allowed instruments to write during this time, so Dr. King’s lawyer snuck in a pencil.
 The letter was written in the margins of a newspaper and smuggled back out by the same lawyer.
-The letter became a manifesto for civil disobedience, stating, “Injustice anywhere is a threat to justice anywhere.”
+The letter became a manifesto for civil disobedience, stating, “Injustice anywhere is a threat to justice everywhere.”
 The letter led to a pivotal moment in the American civil rights movement when, about a month after it was published, Birmingham officials agreed to desegregate schools, restaurants, and stores.